 On Sept.
 24, Tikhonravov delivered Korolev "Technical report on the possibility of the launch of PS-1."
 (18)

 On Sept.
 26-27, 1957, Korolev flew to Tyuratam (his fifth trip in 1957) via Tashkent to lead the final preparations for the world's first space mission.
 (253, 18) The pre-launch processing in Tyuratam was conducted by the Engineering and Testing Unit led by Lt.
 Colonel I. I. Cherenkov.
 Engineer Colonel A. Nosov performed general management of the pre-launch processing.
 Engineer Colonel E. I. Ostashev and Engineer Major R. M. Grigoryants represented developers and military quality control.
 (70)

 The rocket for the first satellite arrived to Tyuratam on Sept.
 22, 1957.
 Originally, the launch was scheduled for Oct.
 7, 1957, however it was later advanced to Oct.
 4, 1957.
 The rumor circulating among launch personnel had it that the launch date was moved forward in response to the American preparation of its own orbital launch.
 (51)

 The rocket with the satellite was programmed to enter a 223 by 1,450-kilometer orbit, which would take the satellite 101.5 minutes to complete.
-With all systems working nominally, the second stage would reach this orbit, upon consuming half of its emergency propellant.
-In case lower then expected performance, the engines could be shut down as soon as the engine runs out of one of the propellant components -- fuel or oxidizer.
-In such case, the emergency contact of the pump, known as AKT, would issue the engine shutdown command.
+With all the systems working nominally, the second stage would reach this orbit upon consuming half of its emergency propellant cache.
+In case a lower-then-expected performance, the engines could be shut down as soon as they run out of one of the propellant components -- fuel or oxidizer.
+In such a case, the emergency contact of the pump, known as AKT, would trigger the engine shutdown command.
 (84)